 Unpaid work must be authorized as CPT if it is for the purpose of gaining practical training related to your major, for example:

 Working without proper authorization carries serious, long-term consequences.
-Please call 515-271-2084 to make an appointment with an International Student Adviser before engaging in any paid or unpaid work.
+Please call 515-271-2084 to make an appointment with an International Student Advisor before engaging in any paid or unpaid work.

 UNPAID INTERNSHIPS – WHEN ARE THEY CPT?

 Unpaid volunteer work for a company may or may not constitute an experience that should be approved as CPT.
-Please consider the following when determining if you need to apply for CPT and if you are unsure after reading these guidelines, please make an appointment to speak with a Foreign Student Advisor at Drake International: x2084
+Please consider the following when determining if you need to apply for CPT.
+If you are unsure after reading these guidelines, please make an appointment to speak with your International Student Advisor.

 Volunteer work that does NOT constitute CPT: Volunteering refers to donating time with an organization whose primary purpose is charitable or humanitarian in nature, without remuneration or any other type of compensation.
 Examples of this are: